Preparatory Year of Dutch

 4. UGent account

-You will receive an email with a link to activate your UGent account.
+Ghent University will send you an email with a link to activate your UGent account.
 You must choose a password to activate your UGent account.

 Together with your UGent account you receive a UGent e-mail address.
 It looks like this: first name.family name@ugent.be